psu-epl/psu-epl.github.com/doc/equip/printer/3D-Printing-Checklist.md

     - On the block with your prints' name on it, there will be a flag on the right hand side which has a hazard symbol with words "Action Required".
 Underneath of it will be an option which says "Show Details".
 Select this, and another window will open up.
 On this window, select "Override configuration and start print?".
 Select this, and your print will start.
 Make sure build plate is clean, with new glue in place.

 # Post-Processing (Managers, Users with Supervision)
 Some prints require post-processing.
-For example, Formlab prints require an alcohol bath and UV light exposure.
+For example, FormLab prints require an alcohol bath and UV light exposure.
 If a print requires special post-processing, make sure the sticky note stays with the part on whatever machine it is currently in.
 If support material needs to be trimmed, this should be done by the user, to avoid potential damage to the print.

 Mark the part as post-processing on the queue.